Camp Lejeune Leukemia Lawsuit

 The Camp Lejeune Justice Act (CLJA), which has been merged into a larger veteran benefits bill called the Honoring Our Pact Act (PACT Act), was first passed by the House in March.
 An amended version of the bill was subsequently passed by the Senate in June and sent back to the House for approval.

-When the CLJA becomes law, victims of Camp Lejeune water contamination will have a 2-year window to file civil lawsuits against the government for injuries related to the water contamination.
+Victims of Camp Lejeune water contamination have a 2-year window to file civil lawsuits against the government for injuries related to the water contamination than ends on August 10, 2024.
 The CLJA expressly eliminates the North Carolina statute of repose as a legal barrier.

 Plaintiffs under the CLJA will have the burden of proving their claims.
 However, the CLJA adopts a lowered evidentiary for causation.
 Section (b)(2) of the CLJA allows plaintiffs to prove causation based on a single epidemiological study: